HomeArchiveBlog

 @kernel

-def reshape_like(inp: "i32[M * N]", out: "i32[M, N]"):
+def reshape_like(inp: i32[M * N], out: i32[M, N]):

 for i, j in allo.grid(M, N):